DESCRIPTION OF BUSINESS AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Research and Development Costs.
-Research and development costs are expensed as incurred.
+R&D costs are expensed as incurred.

 Shipping and Handling Costs.
 Shipping and handling costs are included as a component of cost of sales.

 Accounting for Stock-Based Compensation Plans.
 We account for stock-based awards granted to employees for services based on the fair value of those awards.
 The fair value of stock-based awards is measured at the grant date and is recognized as expense over the employee’s requisite service period.
-The fair value for restricted stock units granted without “dividend equivalent” rights is determined using the closing price of our common stock on the grant date, adjusted to exclude the present value of dividends which are not accrued on the restricted stock units.
-The fair value for restricted stock units granted with “dividend equivalent” rights is determined using the closing price of our common stock on the grant date.
-The award holder is not entitled to receive payments under dividend equivalent rights unless the associated restricted stock unit award vests (i.e., the award holder is entitled to receive credits, payable in cash or shares of common stock, equal to the cash dividends that would have been received on the shares of our common stock underlying the restricted stock units had the shares been issued and outstanding on the dividend record date, but such dividend equivalents are only paid subject to the recipient satisfying the vesting requirements of the underlying award).
-Compensation expense for restricted stock units with performance metrics is calculated based upon expected achievement of the metrics specified in the grant, or when a grant contains a market condition, the grant date fair value using a Monte Carlo simulation.
+The fair value for restricted stock units (“RSU”) granted without “dividend equivalent” rights is determined using the closing price of our common stock on the grant date, adjusted to exclude the present value of dividends which are not accrued on the RSUs.
+The fair value for RSUs granted with “dividend equivalent” rights is determined using the closing price of our common stock on the grant date.
+The award holder is not entitled to receive payments under dividend equivalent rights unless the associated RSU award vests (i.e., the award holder is entitled to receive credits, payable in cash or shares of common stock, equal to the cash dividends that would have been received on the shares of our common stock underlying the RSUs had the shares been issued and outstanding on the dividend record date, but such dividend equivalents are only paid subject to the recipient satisfying the vesting requirements of the underlying award).
+Compensation expense for RSUs with performance metrics is calculated based upon expected achievement of the metrics specified in the grant, or when a grant contains a market condition, the grant date fair value using a Monte Carlo simulation.
 The Monte Carlo simulation incorporates estimates of the potential outcomes of the market condition on the grant date fair value of each award.
 Additionally, we estimate forfeitures based on historical experience and revise those estimates in subsequent periods if actual forfeitures differ from the estimated amounts.
-The fair value is determined using a Black-Scholes valuation model for purchase rights under our Employee Stock Purchase Plan.
+The fair value is determined using a Black-Scholes valuation model for purchase rights under our Employee Stock Purchase Plan (“ESPP”).
 The Black-Scholes option-pricing model requires the input of assumptions, including the option’s expected term and the expected price volatility of the underlying stock.
 The expected stock price volatility assumption is based on the market-based historical implied volatility from traded options of our common stock.

 Accounting for Non-qualified Deferred Compensation Plan.
 We have a non-qualified deferred compensation plan (known as “Executive Deferred Savings Plan”) under which certain executives and non-employee directors may defer a portion of their compensation.
 Participants are credited with returns based on their allocation of their account balances among measurement funds.
 We control the investment of these funds, and the participants remain general creditors of ours.
 We invest these funds in certain mutual funds and such investments are classified as trading securities in the Consolidated Balance Sheets.
 Investments in trading securities are measured at fair value in the statement of financial position.
 Unrealized holding gains and losses for trading securities are included in earnings.
 Distributions from the Executive Deferred Savings Plan commence following a participant’s retirement or termination of employment or on a specified date allowed per the Executive Deferred Savings Plan provisions, except in cases where such distributions are required to be delayed in order to avoid a prohibited distribution under Internal Revenue Code Section 409A.
-Participants can generally elect the distributions to be paid in lump sum or quarterly cash payments over a scheduled period for up to 15 years and are allowed to make subsequent changes to their existing elections as permissible under the Executive Deferred Savings Plan provisions.
+Participants can generally elect the distributions to be paid in a lump sum or quarterly cash payments over a scheduled period for up to 15 years and are allowed to make subsequent changes to their existing elections as permissible under the Executive Deferred Savings Plan provisions.
 The liability associated with the Executive Deferred Savings Plan is included as a component of other current liabilities in the Consolidated Balance Sheets.
-Changes in the Executive Deferred Savings Plan liability is recorded in selling, general and administrative expense in the Consolidated Statements of Operations.
-The expense associated with changes in the liability included in selling, general and administrative expense was $13.3 million, $13.6 million and $19.9 million for the fiscal years ended June 30, 2020, 2019 and
+Changes in the Executive Deferred Savings Plan liability are recorded in SG&A expense in the Consolidated Statements of Operations.
+The expense associated with changes in the liability included in SG&A expense was $56.5 million, $13.3 million and $13.6 million for the fiscal years ended June 30, 2021, 2020 and 2019, respectively.
+We also have a deferred compensation asset that corresponds to the liability under the Executive Deferred Savings Plan and it is included as a component of other non-current assets in the Consolidated Balance Sheets.
+Changes in the Executive Deferred Savings Plan assets are recorded as gains (losses), net in SG&A expense in the Consolidated Statements of Operations.
+The amount of net gains included in SG&A expense were $56.8 million, $13.9 million and $14.7 million for the fiscal years ended June 30, 2021, 2020 and 2019, respectively.

 Income Taxes.
 We account for income taxes in accordance with the authoritative guidance, which requires income tax effects for changes in tax laws are recognized in the period in which the law is enacted.